 In my case, I will still have to work for at least 30 years until I retire.
 Anything can happen in the next 30 years.
 Maybe the retirement age will be increased further.
 Maybe the monthly pension amount will be reduced.
 Nobody knows.

-In my opinion, to play safe, you should invest in voluntary private pension plans if you plan to stay in Germany for the long term.
-This can serve as an add-on to your public pension plan and ensure you can have a good life after you retire.
+In my opinion, to play safe, you may consider investing in voluntary private pension plans if you plan to stay in Germany for the long term.
+This can serve as an add-on to your public pension plan and may help you to have a good life after you retire.

 There are two private pension plans to choose from in Germany: